Wrongful Death

 - Conscious pain and suffering of the decedent which includes mental anguish, loss of enjoyment of life and death

 The loss of a loved one is never easy, especially when it comes as a result of negligence.
 It is important that the surviving family members have both emotional and legal support to get through these toughest of times.
-Ohio wrongful death lawyers at Cowan and Hilgeman understand these emotions and have experience handling wrongful death lawsuits caused by motor vehicle accidents, medical malpractice, nursing home negligence and product liability.
+Ohio wrongful death lawyers at Cowan & Hilgeman understand these emotions and have experience handling wrongful death lawsuits caused by motor vehicle accidents, medical malpractice, nursing home negligence and product liability.

-Wrongful death lawyers at Cowan and Hilgeman offer free case evaluations and only get paid an attorney fee if we win your case.
+Wrongful death lawyers at Cowan & Hilgeman offer free case evaluations and only get paid an attorney fee if we win your case.
 You do not pay an attorney fee if we do not win your case.
 If you have questions regarding a potential wrongful death lawsuit, call our wrongful death lawyers today to speak with an attorney and schedule a free case evaluation.

-Wrongful Death: Proving Negligence
+Proving Negligence

 A Dayton, OH wrongful death attorney can attest to just how complex wrongful death cases can be.
 In such cases, proving negligence is crucial for the plaintiff to receive justice and compensation for their loss.
 Negligence occurs when someone fails to exercise reasonable care, resulting in harm or death to another person.
 In this listicle, we will explore four effective ways to prove negligence in a wrongful death case.

-Establish Duty of Care:
+Establish Duty of Care

 In order to prove that negligence occurred, duty of care must be established.
 Duty of care refers to the legal obligation of an individual or entity to act reasonably and responsibly to prevent harm to others.
 In a wrongful death case, it must be shown that the defendant owed a duty of care to the deceased.
 For example, doctors have a duty of care to their patients, and employers have a duty of care to provide a safe working environment.
 By establishing this duty, you lay the foundation for proving negligence.

-Breach of Duty:
+Breach of Duty

 When duty of care is established, the following step is to find out whether the defendant breached that duty.
 This requires proving that the defendant’s actions (or lack thereof) fell below the standard of care expected in the given circumstances.
 It involves comparing the defendant’s conduct to what a reasonable person or a professional in their position would have done.
 Expert witnesses, such as medical professionals or accident reconstruction specialists, can provide invaluable testimony to establish the breach of duty.